uOttaHack/uOttaChat/README.md

 # **uOttaChat**

 uOttaChat is uOttaHack's fine-tuned LLM!
-This repo is the FastAPI backend that allows the custom LLM to be live on the internet via a REST API.
+This repo is the FastAPI backend that allows uOttaChat to be live on the internet via REST API.

 ## **About**